chakra-ui/zag/README.md

 ## Solution

-`UI Machines` is a lightweight solution that implements common component patterns using the state machine and XState methodology.
+**Zag** is a JavaScript API that implements common component patterns using the state machine methodology.

 ## Installation